rashedulraha/rashedulraha/README.md

 ###  About Me

  Based in **Bangladesh** 🇧🇩
- Expert in building **Full-Stack Applications** using the MERN Stack.
+ Expert in building **Full-Stack Applications & Web ** using the MERN Stack.
  Focused on **UI/UX Design**, **API Integration**, and **AI Project Development**.
  Currently exploring **Next.js SSR** and advanced **Data Structures & Algorithms**.